Pecatu, Indonesia Guide

 Airport

 The nearest airport to Pecatu is Ngurah Rai International Airport (DPS), also known as Denpasar International Airport.
 It is located approximately 20-30 kilometers (12-19 miles) from Pecatu, depending on the specific location within Pecatu.
-Transportation from the airport to Pecatu is readily available via taxi, private car transfer, or ride-hailing apps like Gojek or Grab.
-The journey typically takes around 30-60 minutes, depending on traffic.
+The most convenient way to get from the airport to Pecatu is by taxi or pre-booked airport transfer.
+Ride-hailing services like Gojek and Grab are also available.
+The journey typically takes around 30-60 minutes, depending on traffic conditions.

 Attractions